jkiv/pourlogic_client/README.md

-# PourLogic Client (Arduino v1.0 Edition)
+# PourLogic Client

 ## About

 The PourLogic client controls access to a keg.
-The client relies on a server.
+The client relies on a server (e.g. https://github.com/jkiv/pourlogic_server).
 The server is responsible for deciding whether a given patron should be served.
 The client either allows or disallows access to the keg based on the server's decision.
 If a patron is allowed to pour, the server can provide a maximum volume.
-The client will report the served volume to the server when the patron completes his/her pour.
+The server is also useful for recording pour data.
+When a pour has taken place, the client will report the pour details, such as the served volume, to the server.

 ## Hardware Configuration